John J. Lenzini Jr.

-John J. "Butch" Lenzini Jr. (January 10, 1947 - November 13, 1996) was an American horse trainer in Thoroughbred flat racing best known for winning the 1982 Preakness Stakes, the second leg of the U.S. Triple Crown series.
+John Joseph "Butch" Lenzini Jr. (January 10, 1947 - November 13, 1996) was an American horse trainer in Thoroughbred flat racing best known for winning the 1982 Preakness Stakes, the second leg of the U.S. Triple Crown series.

+Biography

-Nicknamed "Butch," he was born in Weymouth, Massachusetts but raised in Rhode Island.
+Nicknamed "Butch," he was born in Weymouth, Massachusetts, but raised in Rhode Island.
 His father, John Sr., was a trainer who worked at racetracks on the East Coast of the United States.
 Following in his father's footsteps, Lenzini Jr. earned his first win as a professional trainer in 1969 at Narragansett Park in Pawtucket, Rhode Island.

 After relocating to race at tracks in Maryland, he was hired by Boston Bruins goalie Gerry Cheevers to trainer his horses, the best of which would be Grade 1 winner Royal Ski.